AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature metadata.md

 If the preference `type` is `"checkbox"`, this value should be a boolean.
 If the preference `type` is `"text"` or `"textarea"`, this value should be a string.
+If the preference `type` is `"percent"`, this value should be a string representation of an integer between 0 and 100.
 If the preference `type` is `"color"`, this value should either be a string representing a hexadecimal colour code (i.e. `"#1a2b3c"`) or an empty string.
 If the preference `type` is `"select"`, this value should be a string that matches one of the `"options"` item's `"value"`.